From BR Bullpen

 Moon was born in Arkansas in 1930, and was signed by the St. Louis Cardinals in 1950, receiving a $6,000 signing bonus.
 He attended Texas A&M University, studying education, and eventually earned a master's degree there.
 Moon lettered for the Aggie baseball team in 1949 and 1950.
 He was an All-Southwest Conference selection.
-Because of his studying, he appeared in 82 games for the Omaha Cardinals in 1950 and 16 in 1951.
+Because of his studies, he appeared in only 82 games for the Omaha Cardinals in 1950 and 16 in 1951.

 He came to the big leagues in 1954, playing as a regular.
 The story is that he mistakenly showed up at the major league camp in spring training instead of the minor league camp, and the Cardinals kept him.
-He won the Rookie of the Year Award in 1954, beating out another rookie Hank Aaron, who hit .280 in 122 games.
-Moon hit .304 with 29 doubles and 12 home runs, and was fourth in the league with 9 triples.
+He won the Rookie of the Year Award in 1954, beating out another rookie, Hank Aaron, who hit .280 in 122 games.
+Moon hit .304 with 29 doubles and 12 home runs, and was fourth in the National League with 9 triples.
 The 1954 Cardinals outfield consisted of Moon, Stan Musial, and Rip Repulski.

 During the next three years, 1955-1957, Moon hit around .295 each year, with moderate power.
 He had 11 triples and 80 walks in 1956, and a high of 24 home runs in 1957.
 He was named to the All-Star team in 1957.
 After posting a lower average in 1958, he was traded with Phil Paine to the Los Angeles Dodgers for Gino Cimoli.

 He continued to hit well in 1960, with a .299 average, and won a Gold Glove.
 Then in 1961, he hit a peak with a .328 average.
-The average was fourth in the league, and with the 89 walks he drew, he was # 1 in the league in on-base percentage.
+The average was fourth in the NL, and with the 89 walks he drew, he was # 1 in the league in on-base percentage.

 The similarity scores method shows the most similar player to Moon as Hank Bauer, but Bauer had a lower average, fewer walks, and no Gold Glove, so it's easy to conclude that Moon may have been a bit better.